eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/what_is_dds.rst

 ------------

-The `Data Distribution Service (DDS) <https://www.omg.org/spec/DDS/About-DDS/>`_ is a data-centric communications middleware protocol used for distributed software application communications.
+The `Data Distribution Service (DDS) <https://www.omg.org/spec/DDS/About-DDS/>`_ is a data-centric communication protocol used for distributed software application communications.
 It describes the communications Application Programming Interfaces (APIs) and Communication Semantics that enable communication between data providers and data consumers.